Esri/collector-integration/README.md

 This is a multi-language repository that contains documentation and sample code for creating custom URL schemes in [Collector for ArcGIS](http://doc.arcgis.com/en/collector/).

-##Versions Supported

-* Collector for ArcGIS iOS 10.4.0 and greater
+##Supported versions

-* Collector for ArcGIS Windows 10.4.0 (beta) and greater
+* Collector for ArcGIS 10.4.0 or later on iOS and Windows 10

 ## What's included

 * [Documentation](#documentation) on the URL scheme structure
 * [Sample code](#sample) for iOS (Swift), Windows (.NET), and Python

-## Getting started
+## Get started

-Read the following documentation, and clone down the appropriate language into your development environment.
+Read the following documentation and clone down the appropriate language into your development environment.
 <a name="documentation"></a>

 ## Documentation

 ####What is the Collector for ArcGIS URL scheme?

-A URL scheme allows you to open a native app from another app, website, or email.
+A URL scheme allows you to launch a native app from another app, website, or email.
 You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as opening a web map and centering the map on a given location.
-This capability is available on the iOS platform.
+This capability is available on the iOS and Windows 10 platforms.
+Support for Android is coming.

 ####Basic URL scheme structure